 All classes begin with the basics of kitesurfing.
 Depending on the class you’ve chosen we will work together with you to find your learning level.
 Experience is not required.

 The kite season begins in April and ends in the end of October.
 We offer lessons on 7 days per week.
-Our lessons begin either at 10.00 am or 02.00 pm.
+Our lessons begin either at 10.00 am or 02.00 pm in spring and autumn, and during the summer months we teach at 09am, 12pm and 3 pm.
 If you cannot come to our lessons because of other appointments, do not hesitate to contact us.
 Perhaps we can find a solution for planning lessons in the evening.

 Lots of humor, swimming trunks, a towel, sun blocker (you’ll never know with the Dutch sun), sun glasses, something to drink.